Is Amherst "need-blind"?

 In addition to the financial aid materials required of all applicants, we must have information about any financial aid you received at each other U.S. post secondary institution you have attended.
-In many cases this information is available to the Financial Aid Office electronically through the U.S. Department of Education, but in some cases we may require that you obtain a paper financial aid transcript from your previous institutions.
+In many cases this information is available to the Financial Aid Office electronically through the U.S. Department of Education.

 May I study abroad with financial aid?